world leaders urged to “save mankind”

 The G20 has reaffirmed in unison the objective of limiting global warming to + 1.5 ° C compared to the pre-industrial era, adding an ambition of carbon neutrality around the middle of the century and the end of subsidies to coal-fired power stations abroad.
 But this did not convince either the NGOs or Antonio Guterres who expressed his “disappointed hopes”.

-The United States, whose president is due to speak on Monday afternoon, have mostly pointed the finger at Beijing, saying they are “disappointed” by the lack of commitments from China, the main global polluter, and Russia. at the G20.
+The United States have mostly pointed the finger at Beijing, saying they are “disappointed” by the lack of commitments from China, the main global polluter, and Russia at the G20.
 The Russian and Chinese presidents are among the big absentees at COP26, but a written message from Xi Jinping is due to be released on Monday.

 The challenges of COP26, which is to last two weeks, are numerous, each more difficult and explosive than the next in a context of a global pandemic which has weakened poor countries already vulnerable to the impacts of climate change.

 First of all, ambition.
-The current commitments of some 200 signatories of the Paris agreement, if they were respected, would lead to a “catastrophic” warming of 2.7 ° C according to the UN.
+The current commitments of some 200 signatories to the Paris Agreement, if respected, would lead to a “catastrophic” warming of 2.7 ° C according to the UN.

+While some balk at the acceleration of the transition which requires massive investment, Joe Biden on the contrary underlined the incredible opportunity “that this represents for the world economy, assuring that the United States was ready to show it”. ‘example”.

+As for the French President Emmanuel Macron, he called on the “biggest emitters” of greenhouse gases to “increase their ambition within 15 days” of COP26, to “reinstate our strategy” to fight against global warming, in particular to Russia and China.

-While China has just formally submitted its new climate commitments, which resume without reinforcing the promises made by President Xi Jinping, India, another major issuer, is now at the center of expectations.
+While Beijing has just formally submitted its new climate commitments, which resume without reinforcing the promises made by President Xi Jinping, India, another major issuer, is now at the center of expectations.

 If Indian Prime Minister Narendra Modi makes announcements during his speech Monday afternoon, it “could put more pressure on China and others,” commented Alden Meyer, analyst at the think tank E3G.